soumyajitsamanta/public-resources/ExperimentsAndResults.md

 apt install synaptic
 ```

 Use synaptic to install xsane and sane.
+It did not scan. 😿

+# Trying to run the ftp server in a folder [Pending]

+To perform the action of running the ftp servewr on any arbitrary folder
+what we need to do is install vsftpd which supports local_root option
+ and also takes option from command line as mentioned in the man page.

+Here is the full command for that:

+vsftpd local_root=/